ClicketySplit/build-guides/chapters/10-Microcontrollers.md

 Once the Kapton tape has been placed, use the sharpest point of the hobby knife to poke pilot holes into the centre of each socket position.
 The reason for the pilot holes is to reduce the "puckering" of the tape when the pins are inserted into each socket location.

+> **NOTE** \
->    ***NOTE:*** Plunge the knife just enough to make the smallest of holes.
+> Plunge the knife—just enough—to make the smallest of holes.
 The pilot hole needs to be small so that when the pin is inserted, it has a seal around it so that solder does not seep through.

 With the pilot holes prepared, begin placing a pin into each socket location.
 Use the pliers to grasp a pin—at least half of the pin in the jaws—and insert straight into the socket.